canmod/macpan2/inst/starter_models/hiv/README.md

 )
 ```

-The specification can be used to draw the flow diagram using the
+The specification can be used to draw the following flow diagram using
-following code.
+code found in the source of this \[article\](.

 ![](./figures/flow_diagram-1.png)<!-- -->